 NEIWPCC is an Equal Opportunity Employer.

-NEIWPCC - IEC District Intern, Summer 2014
+NEIWPCC - IEC District Intern, Summer 2017

-Staten Island, Manhattan and Port Washington, NY
+Staten Island and Port Washington, NY

 Lake Champlain Boat Launch Stewards